 Remind yourself to be resilient and let these TRUTHS settle in your mind:

 I will continue to progress.

 This type of thinking is not exclusive to bjj.
+The mental process necessary to overcome bjj frustration.
 This applies to your professional endeavors, relationships, and life in general.
 We have all come far.
 Take some time, right now, to consider all that has happened in the first 3 quarters of this year.
 Consider all that you have accomplished: the projects you completed, new relationships you formed, all the things you said ‘Yes’ to and all the things that you had to say ‘No’ to as well.
 Consider how you have grown despite been challenged.
 Consider also, if you’d like, the heartbreak and disappointment that you survived (and perhaps still surviving) up until this point.